Mum: "Can you show me how to use Skype?"

 #HowTo #TechTips #digitalinclusion #

-Are you looking to buy a tablet computer for yourself or for your loved one this Christmas?
-Not sure which one to get?
-Here is a special tablet buying guide with practical tips to help you make the right choice.
-(2017 Christmas Edition)
+Are you looking to buy a tablet computer for yourself or for your loved one this Christmas, but you are not sure which one to get?
+Here is a practical tablet buying guide to help you make the right choice.
+(2023 Christmas Edition)

 Don't miss out on our free user guides, tips & tricks, relevant technology news, security alerts and special offers in our free newsletterSUBSCRIBE NOW